richardjkendall/tf-auto-document/README.md

 ## How to use

+### Build yourself

 1. Clone this repo
 2. Build with `go build`
+3. Run tool pointing it at a folder containing a git repository containing Terraform modules.  `./tf-auto-document ../tf-modules`

+### Use a pre-built binary

+1. Download a a binary from the Releases tab (select one for your OS)
+2. Decompress it
 3. Run tool pointing it at a folder containing a git repository containing Terraform modules.  `./tf-auto-document ../tf-modules`